Computation of the classifying ring of formal modules: -homology

-\section{$U$-homology.}
+Below, in Theorem \ref{fund func is inj}, we will show that the fundamental functional is injective whenever $A$ is $\nu(n)$-torsion-free.
+It is the injectivity of the fundamental functional which makes the computation of $L^A$ possible using the methods of this paper.
+Barring future developments, the entire apparatus of $U$-homology, which is defined and developed starting in the next section, is only a tool for showing that the fundamental functional is injective.

+\section{$U$-homology}

-\subsection{$U$-homology as the obstruction to $L^A$ being a polynomial algebra.}
+\subsection{$U$-homology as the obstruction to $L^A$ being a polynomial algebra}

-In this subsection I introduce ``$U$-homology,'' an invariant of commutative rings.
-In Proposition~\ref{u-homology detects injectivity of fundamental functional} and in Proposition~\ref{fundamental functional main properties ii} I demonstrate the main properties of $U$-homology: in dimension $1$, it is the obstruction to injectivity of the fundamental functional; in dimension $0$, it is the obstruction to surjectivity of the fundamental functional; and the vanishing of $U^A_0(n)$ and $U^A_1(n)$ for all $n$ is equivalent to $L^A$ being isomorphic to a polynomial algebra by a certain fundamental comparison map.
+In this subsection we introduce ``$U$-homology,'' an invariant of commutative rings.
+In Proposition \ref{u-homology detects injectivity of fundamental functional} and in Proposition \ref{fundamental functional main properties ii} we demonstrate the main properties of $U$-homology: \begin{itemize} \item in dimension $1$, it is the obstruction to injectivity of the fundamental functional, \item in dimension $0$, it is the obstruction to surjectivity of the fundamental functional, \item and the vanishing of $U^A_0(n)$ and $U^A_1(n)$ for all $n$ is equivalent to $L^A$ being isomorphic to a polynomial algebra by a certain fundamental comparison map. \end{itemize}